Ryanaco/ryan_aco.github.io/index.md

 </figure>
 This chart unveils critical safety insights for tourists navigating NYC.
 By month, Brooklyn stands out with a striking peak of over 500 incidents in July, reflecting a summer surge likely fueled by heat and increased urban activity, while Staten Island remains a safer haven with fewer than 100 incidents year-round.
 The year view highlights a dramatic 2020 spike, with Brooklyn reaching 800 incidents and the Bronx 600, a trend possibly linked to the COVID-19 pandemic and social unrest.
 Queens and Manhattan follow with peaks of 400 and 300 incidents, respectively, showing moderate risk, whereas Staten Island’s stable low (under 100) suggests minimal threat.
 The summer peak (June–August) across boroughs, especially in Brooklyn and the Bronx, hints at a correlation with heat stress and socioeconomic pressures, an inference supported by a 2018 *Journal of Environmental Psychology* study linking temperature to heightened aggression [[1]](#1).
 Additionally, the 2020 anomaly may reflect disrupted social structures, a pattern echoed in a 2021 *American Journal of Public Health* analysis of crime during pandemics [[2]](#2).
 For tourists, this suggests avoiding Brooklyn and the Bronx in summer or during crises, opting instead for Staten Island or winter months (e.g., January, with incidents dropping below 200) when risks are lower.

+Our next visualization examines where these robberies most frequently occur, complementing the temporal analysis with crucial spatial information.
+This radar chart reveals hourly patterns of shooting incidents across the five boroughs—Bronx, Brooklyn, Queens, Manhattan, and Staten Island—from 2016 to 2022, helping visitors avoid high-risk times.

 <figure style="text-align: center;">
   <img src="{{ site.baseurl }}/assets/Radar_plot.jpg" width="100%" height="100%" style="max-width: 100%; height: auto;">